galandeshridhar0-a11y/feast-feature-store-demo/README.md

 ## Notes

 - `mlruns/` and `*.db` files are generated at runtime and should be ignored by version control.
-- The notebooks are the primary source files for demo exercises.
+- The notebooks are the primary source files for exercises.
 - `.venv/` and `.ipynb_checkpoints/` are also ignored by `.gitignore`.

 ## Push to GitHub